Bolt (fastener): Bolted joints

 The American Institute of Steel Construction (AISC) 13th Edition Steel Design Manual section 16.1 chapter J-3 specifies the requirements for bolted structural connections.
 Structural bolts replaced rivets due to the decreasing cost and increasing strength of structural bolts in the 20th century.
 Connections are formed with two types of joints: slip-critical connections and bearing connections.
 In slip-critical connections, movement of the connected parts is a serviceability condition and bolts are tightened to a minimum required pre-tension.
 Slip is prevented through friction of the "faying" surface, that is the plane of shear for the bolt and where two members make contact.
 Because friction is proportional to the normal force, connections must be sized with bolts numerous and large enough to provide the required load capacity.
 However, this greatly decreases the shear capacity of each bolt in the connection.
 The second (and more common type) of connection is a bearing connection.
 In this type of connection, the bolts carry the load through shear and are only tightened to a "snug-fit".
 These connections require fewer bolts than slip-critical connections and therefore are a less expensive alternative.
 Slip-critical connections are more common on flange plates for beam and column splices and moment critical connections.
 Bearing type connections are used in lightweight structures and in member connections where slip is not important and prevention of structural failure is the design constraint.
 Common bearing type connections include: shear tabs, beam supports, gusset plates in trusses.

 Spy bolt

-The use of industrial bolts were used in espionage organizations as hidden containers for clandestine operations.
-They were used during WW2 by the SOE, OSS and underground resistance groups.
-The bolt would be stashed in for example a farm gate or almost anywhere, and used as a drop box for messages and microfilm etc. This consisted of a hollowed out bolt with a reverse threaded screw cap to prevent accidental opening.
+Modified industrial bolts were used in espionage organizations as hidden containers for clandestine operations.
+They were used during WW2 by the SOE, OSS, and underground resistance groups.
+The bolt would be stashed in, for example, a farm gate, and used as a drop box for messages and documents.
+This consisted of a hollowed out bolt with a reverse threaded screw cap to prevent accidental opening.